franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 * Price per item
 * 2-letter state code (for taxes)

 Output is total price.
-Discount rate is applied based in total price.
-Taxes are applied based on state code and discounted price.
+Discount rate is applied based on order value.
+Taxes are applied based on state code on discounted price.
+To clarify: first, we apply the discount and, then, we apply the taxes.

 Discounts: